 1 N. Old State Capitol Plaza, Suite 333

 Fax Number: (217) 782-8548

 Please note: Only the Certificate in Business Administration program is approved by the Illinois Board of Higher Education.

-As an institution participating in the administration of Title IV Federal Student Aid program, Estelle Skin Care & Spa Institute reminds U.S. citizen students who are 18 years and older, the importance of exercising the right to vote.
+As an institution participating in the administration of Title IV Federal Student Aid program, Estelle Skin Care and Spa Institute reminds U.S. citizen students who are 18 years and older, the importance of exercising the right to vote.

 If you are interested in participating in local, state or national elections, please visit the Election Assistance Commission website at http://www.eac.gov/voter_resources/register_to_vote.aspx to learn how you can register to vote.